 known since it took place after dark.

-At some point, the ship
+At some point, the stern

-split in two but
+in two, but

-remained afloat.
-According to the surviving POWs,
+According to the surviving

-as evening became night, the cries for help
+POWs, during the night, the cries for help

 became fewer and fewer until there was